vidaud/seta/seta-doc/docs/index.md

 ![Screenshot](./img/data_sources.png)

-- EUR-Lex is the online database of all official EU legal documents.
-It provides the official and most comprehensive access to EU legal documents.
+- EUR-Lex is the online database of all EU legal documents, providing the official and most comprehensive access to them.
 - CORDIS contains the results from the projects funded by the EU's framework programs for research and innovation.
 - Pubsy is the publications repository of the European Commission's Joint Research Centre.
-- European Parlament is the EU's law-making body.
-It is directly elected by EU voters every 5 years.
+- As a fourth main data source, SeTA covers the publications of the European Parliament.

 These data consist of text documents and the metadata that describe them.

 SeTA ingests and, after some cleaning of the text content, stores the documents and metadata in **Elasticsearch**, a special database.

 ### Elasticsearch
-Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
+Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured and unstructured.
 Elasticsearch is built on Apache Lucene and was first released in 2010 by Elasticsearch N.V. (now known as Elastic).
 Raw data flows into Elasticsearch from a variety of sources, including logs, system metrics, and web applications.
 Data ingestion is the process by which this raw data is parsed, normalized, and enriched before it is indexed in Elasticsearch.
-Once indexed in Elasticsearch, users can run complex queries against their data and use aggregations to retrieve complex summaries of their data.[^1]
+Once indexed in Elasticsearch, users can run complex queries against their data and use aggregations to retrieve complex summaries of their data.[^1] *(NB: clicking on a footnote takes you there and back again)*

 ### AI Models